arrooney/anonMeyes/README.md

 # anonMeyes
 A shitty camera that keeps you safe.
-Kivy based camera app which strips exif and blurs detected faces using openCV.
+Kivy based camera app which strips exif and blurs detected faces using openCV and pyimagesearch.